bruunofco/easyfast/README.md

 # EasyFast PHP Framework

-EasyFast PHP is a framework for working with php.
-With a simple and elegant syntax.
+EasyFast PHP is a framework that makes PHP programming fast and easy, using a simple and elegant syntax.

-EasyFast PHP is focused on taking all the headache of working with object orientation.
-Behind a simple interface however robust to work with ORM (Object-relational mapping), it has an incredible tool for generating classes and many other features like:
+EasyFast PHP is focused on taking away all the headache of working with object orientation.
+Behind a simple, but robust,   interface to work with ORM (Object-relational mapping), you will find an incredible tool to generate classes, along with  other features such as:

 ## Features
 - RESTful server